horsada/Circuit_Simulator/readme.md

     g++ -I eigen/ -std=c++11 helper_functions.cpp test_sandbox.cpp netlist_parser.cpp -o compiled_test

 For every compilation, name the output file extension .out, to ensure they are ignored by source control.

+For calculating the inverse of a matrix by using Eigen library, do

+	G = G.inverse(); // assuming A to be a declared matrix

+For Matrix-matrix multiplication, do

+	G = G.inverse();
+	V = G * I;